mmartinortiz/nix-conf/Readme.md

 - [ ] Arduino IDE
 - [ ] Profiles per computer
 - [ ] Try a desktop (Can I change the desktop on Ubuntu via Home Manager?)
+- [ ] Can this be reused for different usernames?